 Treatment for scoliosis

-• Different physical therapy methods including muscle stimulation techniques can also be utilised to counterbalance the effects of scoliosis, and improve the shape and appearance of your body.
+Different physical therapy methods including muscle stimulation techniques can also help to counterbalance the effects of scoliosis and improve the shape and appearance of your body.

-• Most yoga systems are designed to improve muscles through stretching, holding positions, and breathing exercises.
+Most yoga systems designed to improve muscles through stretching, holding positions and breathing exercises.

 Observation is important when the curve is mild (less than 20°) or when the child is near skeletal maturity.
 However, the chiropractor will need to reassess the curve consistently to determine that it’s not progressively getting worse.
 You may well be asked to return every 3 to 6 months for re-examination.
 When the curve is greater than 45° and the child is still growing, the chiropractor may recommend surgery.
 If the patient has reached skeletal maturity, surgery may still be appropriate scoliotic curves that exceed 50° to 55°.